 What does fuel cleaning do?

-Can dirty fuel injectors damage the engine?
+Does dirty fuel injector ruin the engine?

 Do diesel engines need fuel cleaning?